 My friend Tracey recently posted a video on Facebook titled "So Apparently, We've Been Eating Apples All Wrong."
 I was intrigued, so I clicked on it.
 In the video, Foodbeast's Elie Ayrouth first demonstrates the way most of us eat an apple — by eating around the core.
 Then, he does something that freaks out just about everyone who watches the video, which you can see above.

 Tracey and I decided to try it.
 She started from the bottom up.
 I started from the top down.
 I ate the entire apple — seeds and all.
 My apple was small and the seeds were very tiny.
-(Yes, I know that the seeds contain trace amounts of cyanide and might be dangerous if crushed and eaten in very large amounts.)
+(Yes, I know that apple seeds contain trace amounts of cyanide and may be dangerous if crushed and eaten in very large amounts.)